Reforming Research Assessment

 Welcome to Day 2

-Morning check-in including a wrap-up of Day 1 and introduction to Day 2's program by David Budtz Pedersen, Professor, Chair of the Program Committee.
+Morning check-in including a wrap-up of Day 1 and introduction to Day 2's program by David Budtz Pedersen, Professor, Chair of the International Stakeholder Committee.

 (This session will be live streamed)